 Buffalo State and the Office of the Registrar take the privacy and security of our student’s records very seriously.
 To that end, we provide the following resource to assist faculty and staff when making decisions about the disclosure of student information.

 Privacy rights are outlined in the Family Educational Rights and Privacy Act (FERPA – 20 U.S.C., 1232g; 34CFR Part 99) and administered by the U.S. Department of Education.
-Buffalo State’s policy statement regarding FERPA can be found here.
+Buffalo State’s policy statement regarding FERPA: FERPA information (PDF).

 Student scores or grades cannot be displayed publicly where someone else can match the student with the score or grade.
 Student ID numbers are considered personally identifiable information and as such, must not be used in public displays in whole or in part.
 The one exception to the prohibition on posting scores/grades is when an instructor assigns a unique identifier known only to the instructor and the student.
 If this method is chosen, the identifier cannot be composed of personally identifiable information such as birth date, phone number, etc., and the list cannot be in alphabetical or seating order.
 If all grades in a course are the same, those grades should not be posted.